 SMJ.
 Mortazavi, F. Shekoohi Shooli, and D. Mehrabani were involved in conceptualization, methodology, software design, validation, and writing the paper.
 F. Kadivar, S. Masoudi, and A. Kanani participated in data collection, labeling, and checking the labels.
 SMJ.
 Mortazavi, F. Shekoohi Shooli and MA.
 Mosleh-Shirazi were involved in the induction of ARS.
 SMJ.
 Mortazavi, D. Mehrabani, and F. Karimi-Busheri were involved in the supervision, investigation, and editing of the manuscript.
 S. Zare, D. Mehrabani, and F. Shekoohi Shooli were involved in stem cell technology.
-All authors read the final version of the manuscript and approved it.
+All authors read the final version of the manuSeyed Mohammad Javad Mortazavi, et al script and approved it.